Top 10 Cauliflower Health Benefits, Nutritional Information + Healthy Recipes

 4. Rich in Antioxidants :

-Cauliflower is a rich Antioxidant which helps remove harmful substances called free radicals from our body (2).
+Being rich in Antioxidant Cauliflower helps remove harmful substances called free radicals from our body (2).
 These free radicals need to be neutralized in the body as they comes in lots of different grades and you need to neutralize that by consuming different antioxidant rich foods.
 Only one food will not do the trick.
 But remember to consume a rainbow of colorful vegetables and fruits daily.
 Antioxidants in turn lowers the risk of infection and inflammation of the body due to eating processed foods.

 5. Iron absorption :